The big federal state survey, part II: These corona aids are available from the federal states

-Many federal states have special support programmes for start-ups.
-In the second part of our series, we highlight the measures in Bremen, Hamburg, Hesse, Mecklenburg-Western Pomerania and Lower Saxony.
+Many federal states have special support programs for start-ups.
+In the second part of our series, we take a look at the measures in Bremen, Hamburg, Hesse, Mecklenburg-Western Pomerania and Lower Saxony.
 Click here for Part I of the survey with the states of Baden-Württemberg, Bavaria, Berlin and Brandenburg.
-Part III with NRW, Rhineland-Palatinate, Saarland, Saxony, Saxony-Anhalt, Schleswig-Holstein and Thuringia is available here.
+Part III with NRW, Rhineland-Palatinate, Saarland, Saxony, Saxony-Anhalt, Schleswig-Holstein and Thuringia can be found here.

-The federal government has made around two billion euros available to support start-ups affected by the corona crisis.
-It is passing on part of this to the state development institutes via its development bank KfW.
-The aim of this "Pillar II" is to support start-ups and small SMEs with mezzanine (i.e. a mixture of equity and debt) or equity financing.
-How start-ups actually get aid money therefore varies from federal state to federal state.
-Our overview shows what founders can count on in which federal state and how much money has already flowed.
+The federal government has made around two billion euros available to support start-ups affected by the coronavirus crisis.
+It is passing on part of this to the state development banks via its development bank KfW.
+The aim of this "Pillar II" is to support start-ups and small and medium-sized enterprises with mezzanine (i.e. a mixture of equity and debt capital) or equity financing.
+How start-ups actually obtain aid varies from state to state.
+Our overview shows what founders in which federal state can count on and how much money has already flowed in.

 Bremen:

-".
-Bremen's state development institute, the Bremer Aufbau-Bank (BAB), is handling the program.
+The Free Hanseatic City has launched the "Equity Capital in the Corona Crisis" program.
+Bremen's state development bank, Bremer Aufbau-Bank (BAB), is handling the program.
 The bank is helping companies with a turnover of no more than 75 million euros.
-The companies must have been economically viable before the Corona pandemic and now be in trouble due to the crisis.
+The companies must have been economically viable before the coronavirus pandemic and now be in difficulties as a result of the crisis.

-BAB will spend up to 800,000 euros per company, both as a silent participation (for example, through subordinated loans) and by joining as a minority shareholder.
-Interested start-ups must submit annual financial statements, a business plan and a description of their plight.
+The BAB provides up to 800,000 euros per company, both as a silent participation (e.g. through subordinated loans) and as a minority shareholder.
+Interested start-ups must submit annual financial statements, a business plan and a description of their emergency situation.

 Hamburg